chalmerlowe/intro_to_sprinting/class_materials/git_merge_conflicts.md

 ## Overview

-THIS FILE IS A WORK IN PROGRESS...
+THIS FILE IS A WORK IN PROGRESS....

 When working on open source projects you will often find yourself working with others on that same project, which means: